vtolani95/HumANav-Release/README.md

 ```

 #### Patch the OpenGL Installation
-In the terminal from the root directory of the project run the following commands.
+In the terminal run the following commands.
 ```
-1. cd humanav
+1. /PATH/TO/HumANav/humanav
 2. bash patches/apply_patches_3.sh
 ```
 If the script fails there are instructions in apply_patches_3.sh describing how to manually apply the patch.